opengribs/XyGrib/README.md

 - Major clean up and improvements to code and stability (Thanks to Didier)
 - Jpeg2000 compression in Grib files is now working properly.
 Wave data on the grib server will included this compression soon.
 (Thanks to Didier)
 - Application and data have been separated.
 The app goes to where application should be installed and static data goes to where applicaiton data needs should be located.
 - New installer system for binaries.
 The installer downloads app and static data from an online repository.
-Installation optional install of high resolution maps.
+Installation includes optional install of high resolution maps.
 It also installs a maintenance tool that can be used to install updates, add/remove components or uninstall all.

 Changes in version 1.1.0 :